• Skip to primary navigation

 So how did this come about?

-This is some of what we know of the mystery:
+This is some of what we know of the mystery of woman:

 21 And the Lord God caused a deep sleep to fall on Adam, and he slept; and He took one of his ribs, and closed up the flesh in its place.
 22 Then the rib which the Lord God had taken from man He made into a woman, and He brought her to the man.
 Genesis 2:21-22

 There were no other humans to witness this.
-God of course was there, and maybe some angels, and the animals.
+God was there, and maybe some angels, and the animals.
 And maybe an Enemy.
-Bur more about that later.
+But more about that later.

 The Holy Spirit who inspired sacred scripture has revealed as much as is good for us to know.
 We don’t know exactly how God opened Adam up, how he removed his rib, how He closed up his body after.
 We don’t have details in this passage what He did to the rib to fashion it into the first female human being.